Zygmunt Szendzielarz

 Zygmunt Szendzielarz (12 March 1910 – 8 February 1951, nom de guerre "Łupaszka".) was the commander of the Polish 5th Wilno Brigade of the Home Army (Armia Krajowa) and after the Second World War fought against the Red Army.
 The unit also committed the Dubingiai massacre, murdering twenty seven Lithuanian civilians on 23 June 1944.

 Following the postwar Soviet takeover of Poland he was arrested, accused of numerous crimes, and executed in Warsaw's Mokotów Prison as an anti-communist diehard soldier.

 In 1993, after the fall of communism, he was rehabilitated and declared innocent of all charges.
 In 2007 Polish president Lech Kaczyński posthumously awarded him the order of Polonia Restituta.

 Early life

 Szendzielarz was born in Stryj (Austrian Partition, now Lviv Oblast, Ukraine), then part of Austria-Hungary and from 1919 to 1939 in Poland, into the family of a railway worker.
 After graduating from primary school in Lwów, he attended a biological-mathematical gymnasium in Lwów and then Stryj.
 After graduating, he volunteered for the Polish Army and completed Infantry Non-commissioned officer School in Ostrów Mazowiecka (1932), then Cavalry NCO School in Grudziądz.
 He was promoted to lieutenant and transferred to Vilnius, where he assumed command of a squadron in the 4th Niemen Uhlan Regiment.

+On 28 January 1939, he married Anna Swolkień, daughter of Konstanty and Wanda (landowners from Szajkuny), at St. Ignatius Church in Vilnius.
+The wedding reception was held at the George Hotel.